john-davies/mapter/README.md

 File export is similar to save but exports the data in a more structured way.
 There are some export options:

 ![Edit Window](/doc-images/export.png)

+Some tools use two consecutive carriage returns as a paragraph marker.
+However it's sometimes more convenient and a nicer layout in the mapter section editor to write text using just one carriage return.
+The first option adds an extra carriage return into the export.

 The last option specifies whether extra data is added to each line, e.g.